delbccgithub/OSSEC-Ubuntu-on-Digital-Ocean/README.md

 <br/>

-You see message like this.
+You'll see.

 - Server installation chosen.

-Next, choosing where to install OSSEC.
+Choose where to install OSSEC.

 2- Setting up the installation environment.